bgoonz/docs-collection/github/get-started/using-git/index.md

 ---
 title: Using Git
-intro: 'Use Git to manage your {% data variables.product.product_name %} repositories from your computer.'
+intro: "Use Git to manage your {% data variables.product.product_name %} repositories from your computer."
 redirect_from:
   - /articles/using-common-git-commands
   - /github/using-git/using-common-git-commands